jknapka/DrosophilaGRN/README.md

 Code for analyzing Drosophila transcriptome data and simulating expression data for regulatory interactions between genes.

+All code in this tree expects the environment variable PROJ_DIR to be set to the full path of the directory containing this README.md file.

 There is quite a bit of code in here that assumes that expression data is available in the dataset for cell types named "EB", "EC", "EE", and "ISC".
 In retrospect, this was unwise!
 The solution probably involves